“Dance at Weatherhead is dazzling, dynamic & diverse.”

-Our intention as a Dance Department is to inspire, motivate flair and creativity.
+Our intention as a Dance Department is to build on existing knowledge and skills.
+This is to ensure the delivered curriculum provides extension and challenge for all students.
+We want to motivate, encourage flair and inspire creativity.
 We want to provide artistic exposure whilst developing curiosity.
-We aim to guide our students to become creators, celebrate individuality, nurture cultural understanding, encourage artistic appreciation, build self-confidence and awareness.
+We aim to guide our students to enable them to become creators, celebrate individuality, nurture cultural understanding, encourage artistic appreciation and build self-confidence and awareness.
 We encourage students to be brave and take creative risks in devising imaginative choreography, whilst appreciating the importance of developing discipline and technical skills through structure, providing a safe environment for our students.

 Extra-curricular activities are an essential part of the Dance department, allowing those students who wish to, to develop their confidence and skills further.
-This year, we are offering Year 7 Dance Club, Year 8 Dance Club, Year 9 Dance Club and Dance Company.
-We also offer School Show Dance Company (every 2 years).
+This year, we are offering Y7 Dance Club, Year 8 Dance Club, Year 9 Dance Club and Dance Company.
+We also offer a School Show Dance Company (every 2 years).
 In addition, we offer an annual G & T Theatre trip for Year 8.
 GCSE and A level students are given opportunities to see performances linked to the curriculum and the department offers workshops with Dance practitioners.
 Our Performing Arts Council offers Leadership opportunities for our Art Ambassadors and Year 12/13 students are encouraged to support the running of clubs and to volunteer in KS3 lessons.

 - Students will have learnt what makes a successful performance through evaluation and reflection of their own and other’s performances.
 Students will be able to identify and include a variety of performance skills to their own creations.

 - Students will have an understanding and gained knowledge on a variety of dance styles and themes.

 - Students will be assessed practically on their creating and performance skills.
 Appreciation skills will be assessed through verbal feedback and peer/self-assessment tasks.